Dancing with the Stars. Taniec z gwiazdami

 Dancing with the Stars.
 Taniec z gwiazdami (previously simply Taniec z gwiazdami /pl/) is a Polish light entertainment reality television series broadcast by Polsat.
 It is the Polish version of the British reality TV competition Strictly Come Dancing and is part of the Dancing with the Stars franchise.

 The show first aired on TVN in the spring of 2005.
 Since then, a new season has aired every autumn and spring, except for a break in 2012–2013.

 Every Sunday, ratings average more than 7 million viewers for the first airing.
 The highest-rated episode was the second-season finale when ratings were around 8 million people.

 Since the beginning of the show, there have been four different presenters.
 Magda Mołek was the female host only during the show's first season.
 Hubert Urbański, hosted initially with Mołek during the first season, and stayed with the show until mid-2007 after the fifth season.
 Katarzyna Skrzynecka, an actress and singer, was the female co-host in seasons 2–12.
 Piotr Gąsowski was introduced in 2007 as the new host to replace Urbański.
 He is an entertainer and an actor.
 In season 13, Katarzyna Skrzynecka was replaced by Natasza Urbańska as the female co-host.
 In season 14, both hosts were replaced by television host Krzysztof Ibisz and Anna Głogowska, a dancer, television host, and the winner of the 13th season.
 She was the female co-host in seasons 14–17.
 In season 18, Anna Głogowska was replaced by Paulina Sykut-Jeżyna as the female host.
 In season 25, Izabela Janachowska, a former professional dancer, joined the host team.
 Izabela Janachowska left the show after the 26th season.

-The judging panel is composed of Iwona Pavlović, a retired professional dancer and currently a dancing judge; Ewa Kasprzyk, theater, television and film actress; Rafał Maserak, dancer, choreographer, dance instructor and television personality and Tomasz Wygoda, dancer, actor, choreographer, teacher.
+The judging panel is composed of Iwona Pavlović, a retired professional dancer and currently a dancing judge; Rafał Maserak, dancer, choreographer, dance instructor and television personality, Tomasz Wygoda, dancer, actor, choreographer, teacher and Julia Wieniawa, actress and singer.